 According to Brené Brown, courage is one of the keys to vulnerability.
 And it takes tremendous courage to write.
 It requires you to believe in yourself and the tale you are weaving.
 If you can’t believe in yourself, you’ll never write past the first couple chapters—maybe not even the first couple pages.

 Some of us make it past those first pages, past the first chapters, past the landmark half-way point, and all the way to the end of a first draft.
 But then what?
 Do we have the courage to offer up our heart in words for someone to critique?
 Vulnerability is giving the best you have to offer and then welcoming new ideas, suggestions, and corrections.
-And courage means not letting your mistakes define you, but growing, improving, relishing the wisdom offered, and being confident enough in ourselves to accept all the good, and pass on what isn’t helpful.
+And courage means not letting your mistakes define you, but growing, improving, relishing the wisdom offered, and being confident enough in ourselves to accept all the good and let go of what isn’t helpful.